Msquare-Labs/tasks-blogs/_posts/2023-09-16-tasks-introduction.md

 ​
 ### Fields
 ​
-We get it, there is no one size fits all and that is why we allow you'll to add more fields or even remove existing fields you'll do not require.
+We get it, there is no one size fits all and that is why we allow you'll to add more fields or even remove existing fields you do not require.
 We support the following fields:
 ​
 - Text*
 - Date*